-In complying with the letter and spirit of applicable laws and in pursuing its own goals of diversity, the University of Maine System shall not discriminate on the grounds of race, color, religion, sex, sexual orientation, including transgender status or gender expression, national origin or citizenship status, age, disability, or veterans status in employment, education, and all other areas of the University System.
-The University provides reasonable accommodations to qualified individuals with disabilities upon request.
+The University of Maine System does not discriminate on the grounds of race, color, religion, sex, sexual orientation, including transgender status and gender expression, nation origin, citizenship status, age, disability, genetic information or veteran’s status in employment, education, and all other programs and activities.
+Please contact Amie Parker Human Resource Director, Merrill Hall, 207-778-7083 (TDD/TTY 207-778-7000) email@example.com with questions or concerns.

 Inquiries or complaints about discrimination in employment or education may also be referred to the Maine Human Rights Commission.
 Inquiries or complaints about discrimination in employment may be referred to the U.S. Equal Opportunity Commission.